itucsdb1952/MedCheck/docs/source/user/index.rst

     :scale: 100%
     :alt: Time to log in to the system

-After you successfully register to the system you can now log in with the information you just provided.
+2After you successfully register to the system you can now log in with the information you just provided.

 .. figure:: take_app.png
     :scale: 100%